The following budget travel tips will help you learn how to travel for cheap.

 16. Sell Your Car At Home

 Have you added up all of the fixed costs you spend on a year for your car?
-It’s not a small right?
-Add in depreciating value and you may as well save the money and inconvenience by selling up and being able to afford another month or more on the road.
+It’s not a small amount right?
+Add in depreciating value and you may as well save the money and inconvenience by selling up.

-Of course, if you are only going away for a couple weeks/months this isn’t going to apply.
+Of course, if you’re only going away for a couple weeks/months this isn’t going to apply.

 17. Consider Packing Carry-On Baggage Only

 It’s no secret baggage fees generate plenty of revenue for budget airlines.
-It takes some discipline but travelling with carry on baggage only is a definite way to save lots of money travelling.
-Especially when you’re taking flights regularly.
+It takes some discipline but many friends who travel with carry on only insist it’sthe cheapest way to travel the world.
+I would survive I think, but I have a slight hoarding tendency so haven’t made the leap to this yet.

 The best carry on bag from what I hear is the Tortuga Range.
 Though there are plenty of options depending on your exact requirements.